philbooth/vagueTime.js/README.md

 ## How tiny is it?

 The library can be built
-with support for any combination of the supported languages.
+for any combination
+of the supported languages.
 Single-language builds
 are typically around
 4.3 kb unminified with comments,
-1.3 kb minified
+1.3 kb minified or
-or 0.7 kb minified + gzipped.
+0.7 kb minified+gzipped.

 The largest build,
 containing all 9 supported languages, is 8.7 kb unminified with comments,
-3.4 kb minified
+3.4 kb minified or
-or 1.4 kb minified + gzipped.
+1.4 kb minified+gzipped.

 ## How do I install it?